College in America Blog

 This strategy is called the 2+2 Model.

 Unfortunately, this game plan rarely works.
 Students who pursue the 2+2 Model only succeed in earning a bachelor’s degree 14% of the time.
 I admit I was surprised (shocked) when I saw the data.
 And then I thought about it.
-Here are six reasons why that percentage is so low:
+Here are five reasons why that percentage is so low.

 Open Enrollment